edap/edap.github.com/shaders/ray-marching-tutorial/README.md

 ## Intro

-This files are just the transcript of this [live conding session](https://www.youtube.com/watch?v=s6t0mJsgUKw) by Rémi Papillié.
+These files are just the transcript of this [live conding session](https://www.youtube.com/watch?v=s6t0mJsgUKw) by Rémi Papillié.

 You can run each file in Visual Studio Code + [Shader Toy extension](https://marketplace.visualstudio.com/items?itemName=stevensona.shader-toy).
 After the extension is installed, go to View -> Command Palette -> shoew glsl preview